Blood Draw Injuries & Complications in Irvine

 Bloodwork is often necessary to help diagnose a disease, and the last thing you expect is to suffer an injury while having your blood drawn.
 Nevertheless, thousands of people suffer needlestick injuries every year.
 If you have been injured, or if a loved one has, you should meet with an experienced attorney to discuss possible compensation.

-To learn more, or if you have questions about how to receive compensation, please reach out to us today.
-We offer a free initial consultation to potential clients, which you can schedule by calling 949-353-6603 or submitting our contact form.
+To learn more, or if you have questions about how to receive compensation, call us at (949) 326-5000 or contact us online.
+We offer a free initial consultation for potential clients.